Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 If you are studying abroad for a Bachelor's degree in Spain, you can expect tuition fees of between €500 and €2,000 per academic year.
 Non-EU students pay between €2,000 and €6,000.
 Master's programs in Spain can cost up to €4,000 or €8,000 for non-EU students.
 At private universities, the cost of studying ranges from €5,000 to €15,000 per year.

 With Munich Business School (MBS), your dream of studying abroad in Spain can come true!
-At MBS, stays abroad are an integral part of the Bachelor's and Master's programs.
+At MBS, stays abroad are an integral part of the bachelor's and master's programs.
 Here, internationality is not only taught, but also lived.
 Of course, Spain is also represented in MBS's global network of partner universities.
-Get an overview of the universities Spain where you can study with MBS.
+Get an overview of the universities in Spain where you can study with MBS.

-Studying abroad usually involves higher costs than studying in your home country.
-At the same time, there are a number of ways you can finance your studies in Spain, including tuition fees and living expenses.
-Here are some ideas to get you started:
+Even though studying in Spain is relatively inexpensive, studying abroad usually costs more than a study in your home country.
+At the same time, there are a number of ways you can finance your study in Spain, including tuition fees and living expenses.
+Here are a few ideas:

 In order for Erasmus+ funding to apply and for your tuition fees for your studies in Spain to be waived, it is important that both your home university and your host university participate in the Erasmus program and have signed a bilateral cooperation agreement.
 If this is the case, you can apply for an Erasmus study program at your home university.
 Study stays in Spain of at least two and up to 12 months are eligible for funding, i.e., you will not be able to finance a complete Bachelor's degree in Spain with Erasmus+, but you can finance one or two semesters abroad or a one-year Master's program.
 With Erasmus+, you not only save on tuition fees while studying abroad in Spain, but you also receive an additional monthly financial allowance of approximately €500.
 Since Erasmus+ is a grant, you do not have to pay the money back.
 In addition, Erasmus+ can be combined with other funding, such as Auslands-BAföG (a loan for students studying abroad).

-The German Academic Exchange Service (DAAD) is the largest provider of scholarships for study abroad.
-Here you will find a wide range of scholarships for all courses of study as well as subject- and country-specific funding.
-In addition to the DAAD, there are other private, church, and political foundations that award scholarships.
+German students can explore the DAAD (German Academic Exchange Service) scholarship database, which is the world’s largest organization supporting international academic exchange.
+It offers a wide range of scholarships for all courses of study as well as subject- and country-specific funding.
+In addition, there are private, church, and political foundations that award scholarships.
 Furthermore, some Spanish universities award partial and full scholarships to international students.
-It is best to check the individual websites of the universities to find out what requirements you need to meet.
+The best place to find out about specific requirements is the individual websites of the universities.
 Please note that applications for scholarships must usually be submitted together with the application for a place at the university.

 So check directly to see if you meet the relevant requirements.
 If so, your tuition fees in Spain will be subsidized by up to €5,600 for a maximum of one year, regardless of whether you are studying in Spain as part of a semester abroad (minimum 12 weeks) or completing an entire degree program in Spain.
 You will also receive a monthly grant and subsidies for travel, health insurance, and living expenses.